ddambreville/multi_logger/read_me.txt

 - Where [IPROBOT] (optional) is the IP adress of the robot.
   If not specified, the default IP adress is 127.0.0.1 (localhost)

+If you use it as an API :
+  An example is given in the file "demo.py"

 *******************************************************************************